Parent page: More about Schematics

 The level of support for this depends on which method has been used to define the channels (multiple Sheet Symbols, or via the Repeat keyword).
 If a design uses multiple Sheet Symbols (an individual Sheet Symbol for each channel), then the net connectivity is explicit, as defined by the wiring placed by the designer.

-This design uses the Repeat keyword to create multiple channels.
+This design uses the Repeat keyword to create the multiple channels.

 If the design uses the Repeat keyword, then the following connectivity conventions apply.

 |Passing a Net to all Channels

 ||If a net needs to be available in all channels it is simply wired to a Sheet Entry, as shown for the